 Played over 100 1st team games by the age of 21

-Chris Cadden is a talented Scottish international midfielder who plays in the SPL for his local club Motherwell FC.
+Chris Cadden is a talented Scottish international midfielder who plays in the English Football League with Oxford United.

-According to his current manager Stephen Robinson, Chris is currently “one of the best young players in Scotland”.
+According to his former manager Stephen Robinson, Chris is currently “one of the best young players in Scotland”.

 Chris first became aware of Football Mindset through a number of his Scotland Under 21 teammates who were working on the mental side of their game with the company.

 Chris was very specific in where he wanted to improve his game:

 - Be able to deal with making a mistake in a game and not let it affect the rest of his performance

 - Reduce pre match self doubt and replace it with confidence in order to make the most of his talent

 - Reduce the impact of transfer speculation and negative social media comments on both how he felt and performed